-Each year, we admit 6 to 8 students into the doctoral program.
-Applications for graduate admission are handled through the Graduate School.
-All prospective students must apply online.
+Each year, we admit 6 to 8 students into the PhD Program and additional students into the Masters Program.
+Applications for admission are handled through the Graduate School.
+Prospective students must apply online.

 If you have any questions about the process, see FAQ below, and feel free to call or email us with further questions: the Graduate School (631-632-4723), the History Department Graduate Coordinator (631-632-7490), or our Director of Graduate Studies.